maximklassen/select-search/README.md

 ## Installation

-To use the element, connect the file in the standard way, e.g.
+To use the element, connect the file in the end of document, e.g.

 ```html
 <script src="https://your-site.com/js/select-search.js"></script>